This topic describes the integration between Optimizely Search & Navigation and Optimizely Content Management System (CMS).

-The integration includes specific components for convenient usage of the Search & Navigation .NET client API with CMS.
+The integration includes specific components for convenient usage of the Optimizely Search & Navigation .NET client API with Optimizely Content Management System (CMS).

 The integration involves the following NuGet packages:

 - Episerver.Find.Cms – Integration of the Search & Navigation REST API with CMS.

 - EPiServer.Find – The .NET client API for the Search & Navigation REST API (installed with EPiServer.Find.Cms).

 - EPiServer.Find.Framework – General integration components for the Search & Navigation REST API (installed with EPiServer.Find.Cms).

 Some of the functionality you get with the integration:

 IndexingModule– Hooks up events to handle content indexing (